awsdocs/amazon-ec2-user-guide/doc_source/spot-data-feeds.md

 my-bucket-name.s3.amazonaws.com/my-prefix/111122223333.2019-03-17-20.001.pwBdGTJG.gz
 ```

-For more information about bucket names, see [Rules for bucket naming](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html#bucketnamingrules) in the *Amazon Simple Storage Service Developer Guide*\.
+For more information about bucket names, see [Rules for bucket naming](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html#bucketnamingrules) in the *Amazon Simple Storage Service User Guide*\.

 The Spot Instance data feed files are tab\-delimited\.
 Each line in the data file corresponds to one instance hour and contains the fields listed in the following table\.